georgesamirmansour/EasyPermission/README.md

 ## Contributions

 Contributions are welcome!
-If you find any issues or want to enhance the functionality of the EasyPermission plugin, feel free to create a pull request.
+If you find any issues or want to enhance the functionality of the EasyPermissionHandler plugin, feel free to create a pull request.

 ## License